ON SCIENCE BLOGS THIS WEEK

 Powledge holds an M.S. in genetics; her general-audience booklet "Genetic Basics", written under contract for the National Institutes of Health, has won two awards from the Society for Technical Communication.
 She has also been awarded two study fellowships by the Knight Center for Specialized Journalism.

 Powledge is a member of the Authors Guild, the American Society of Journalists and Authors, and the Association of Health Care Journalists and is serving her fourth term on the Board of Directors of the National Association of Science Writers.
-She is presently at work on a new edition of her book on the brain and a series of articles on epigenetics for the journal BioScience.
+She is presently at work on a new edition of her book on the brain and recently completed a two-part series of articles on epigenetics for the journal BioScience.